dgmp88/georgep.xyz/posts/huel.md

 ></iframe>
 <p class="text-xs">Annoying 'mins per kilometer with fractional minutes'. e.g. 5:20 min / km = 5.33 (20s/60s = 0.33).
 Plotly doesn't handle min/km well.</p>

-There are only 4 data points there, so the boxplot is a tad grandious.
+There are only 4 data points there, so the boxplot is a tad grandiose.
 2 runs were bog standard.
 But my 2 fastest runs in the last 3 months were during that week.

 They weren't shorter than usual runs too, so I wasn't just doing short sprints.